 - Informing the landlord when maintenance issues arise.

 - Taking care of the property to ensure it’s clean and sanitary at all times.

 The following are the basic rights landlords have per Pennsylvania’s landlord-tenant laws.
 As a landlord, you have the right to:

-- Enter rented premises to perform important responsibilities, such as inspecting the unit or making repairs.
+- Enter rented premises to perform important responsibilities, such as inspecting the property or making repairs.

-- Evict a tenant for violating the lease agreement.
+- Carry out a legal eviction proccess on a tenant for violating the lease agreement.